stitchdata/docs/_destinations/databricks-delta/guides/databricks-delta-destination-setup.md

   - item: |
       **An Amazon Web Services (AWS) account with a {{ destination.display_name }} deployment.** Instructions for configuring a {{ destination.display_name }} deployment are outside the scope of this tutorial; our instructions assume that you have {{ destination.display_name }} up and running.
 Refer to [Databricks' documentation]({{ site.data.destinations.databricks-delta.resource-links.configure-aws-account }}){:target="new"} for help configuring your AWS account with Databricks.
   - item: |
+      **An existing Amazon S3 bucket that must be:**

+      - In the `us-east-1` region.
+Other regions aren't currently supported.
-      **An existing Amazon S3 bucket.** This bucket must be in the same AWS account as the Databricks deployment or have a cross-account bucket policy that allows access to the bucket from the AWS account with the Databricks deployment.
+      - In the same AWS account as the Databricks deployment or have a cross-account bucket policy that allows access to the bucket from the AWS account with the Databricks deployment.
   - item: |
       **Permissions to manage S3 buckets in AWS**.
 Your AWS user must be able to add and modify bucket policies in the AWS account or accounts where the S3 bucket and Databricks deployment reside.